 7. Give Them Shout Out

-Similar to leaving them a review, give them a shout out on social media.
-If you ordered take out, snap a picture, post it on Facebook, and tag them.
-You could also share some of there posts, this spreads the word to your network and beyond.
+Similar to leaving a review, give your favorite business a shout out on social media.
+If you order take out, consider snapping a picture and posting it on Facebook, and tag.
+You could also share some of their posts helping them spread the work to your network and beyond.